-Why it pays to consider self-averaging pitot tube flowmeters.
+Why it pays to consider self-averaging pitot tube flowmeters

 Today’s industrial operators continue to need to find ways to reduce their energy consumption and emissions to atmosphere wherever possible without impacting on their competitiveness.
 This has seen a growing desire for proven, reliable measurement technologies that can help deliver accurate data, which in turn can then be used as the basis for future performance improvements.
-Steve Gorvett, DP Flow and Temperature product manager for ABB Measurement & Analytics in the UK, explains how self-averaging pitot tube flowmeters offer a flexible, versatile and cost effective way of addressing these needs.
+Steve Gorvett, Differential Pressure (DP) Flow and Temperature product manager for ABB Measurement & Analytics in the UK, explains how self-averaging pitot tube flowmeters offer a flexible, versatile and cost effective way of addressing these needs.

 Although it is over 100 years since the first DP devices were used, their inherent benefits mean they still enjoy the largest installed base of any flowmeter technology, especially in the process, chemical and oil and gas sectors.
 Although other technologies such as electromagnetic, Coriolis and ultrasonic flowmeters are enjoying steady growth, they are still restricted by factors such as size, materials of construction and non-ideal process conditions, none of which apply to DP flowmeters.